-Social media companies have been accused of failing to provide protections to minor-aged users and of designing platforms and processes that may increase the risk of teen suicide and other harmful behaviors.
+Social media companies have been accused of failing to provide protections to minor-aged users and deliberately designing and developing their platforms to addict adolescents, increasing the risk of teen suicide and other harmful behaviors.

-Social media companies including Snap, Inc., parent company of Snapchat, and Meta Platforms, Inc., owner of Facebook and Instagram, may be facing lawsuits for teen suicides and other harm that may be related to use of popular social media platforms.
+Social media companies including Meta Platforms, Inc., ByteDance Ltd., Snap, Inc., and Google LLC, are facing lawsuits for teen suicides and other harm that may be related to use of popular social media platforms such as Facebook, Instagram, TikTok, Snapchat, and YouTube.

-In addition to compensation, lawsuits filed by parents and loved ones of teens harmed by social media use may seek to hold companies accountable by demanding changes to social media platforms, algorithms and practices.
+In addition to compensation, lawsuits filed by parents and loved ones of teens harmed by social media use seek to hold companies accountable by demanding changes to social media platforms, algorithms and practices to better protect minor users.

 Social Media May Contribute to Harm in Minors